Evil Queen (Disney): Literature

-In the 1949 audiobook release, the Queen (voiced by Eleanor Audley) wears a yellow dress and a red cape.
-She tells the Huntsman to take Snow White to the forest and leave her there to die.
+In the 1949 audiobook release, the Queen (voiced by Eleanor Audley) tells the Huntsman to take Snow White to the forest and leave her there to die.
 In the end of the book, after being chased by the dwarfs, the Queen dies when she slips while climbing the mountain and falls into the sea.
 The Queen's story from the film is itself subject of the 2018 storybook release Disney Villains: The Evil Queen.

 One chapter in Todd Strasser's 1993 Disney's the Villains Collection/Stories from the Films is dedicated to Snow White and the Queen.
 She is also a subject of one of the illustrated books in the Disney Princess series My Side of the Story, titled Snow White/The Queen (2004), which portrays her as a misunderstood positive character.

 The novel Fairest of All: A Tale of the Wicked Queen by Serena Valentino, published by Disney Press in 2009, tells a story much more sympathetic to the Queen than most other Disney media.
 The book shows how the Queen became the villain from the film, much in the style of The Killing Joke, with the Magic Mirror, here possessed by the spirit of her abusive father, having been a corrupting influence.
 According to the book, her mother was a witch and the King died in a war against another kingdom prior to the events of the film.
 After her husband's death, the Queen slowly descends into madness.
 By the end of the novel, Snow White gets the mirror and the Queen becomes the spirit inside the mirror after her death in the film.

 The Queen is one of the Overtakers, villains of The Kingdom Keepers novel series.
 She was introduced in 2011 in the fourth book of the saga, Power Play, alongside Cruella De Vil.
 Like Maleficent, she is very powerful and is able to cast almost any spell with a flick of her finger; she can also transform herself and other characters.
 In Power Play, when Maleficent and Chernabog are captured by the Keepers, the Queen becomes the new leader of the Overtakers.

 Melissa de la Cruz wrote the Descendants prequel novel Isle of the Lost.
 In that book, it is revealed that the Evil Queen once tried to overthrow Maleficent as the ruler of the Isle.